-Answer: It is done before releasing the application at the client’s place.
+Answer: It takes place before releasing the application at the client’s place.

 37. What is smoke testing?

-Answer: It is done on Day 0 by the user to see if the build received is testable or not.
-This is done so that whole testing is not done and time is not wasted if all bugs have not been fixed and some features are not working in it.
+Answer: Software testers perform smoke testing on Day 0 by the user to see if the build received is testable or not.
+This is done so that the whole testing is not done and time is not wasted if all bugs have not been fixed and some features are not working in it.

-Answer: Sanity testing is done at the release phase to see if the main functionalities are working fine without going much deeper into them.
+Answer: Sanity testing takes place at the release phase to see if the main functionalities are working fine without going much deeper into them.

 Answer: Retesting aims to ensure that bugs found in the previous releases have been fixed and are not present in the new release.

 Answer: Regression testing is a type of software testing, which involves re-executing functional and non-functional tests to ensure that the new changes of functionalities do not affect the existing ones.